sivak07/Deep-learning-model-for-Gravitational-waves-detection-and-parameter-estimation/README.md

-# Training a CNN model for detecting and estimating the simulated Gravitational waves
+# Training a CNN model for detecting and estimating the parameters of simulated Gravitational waves
 ## This project contains a three modules which are

 1) Simulate the gravitational waves and non-gravitational waves with parameters